Functional async

 Important:

 Very often we just have to apply one blocking, synchronous operation to every output item from an input stream and return a new stream with the mapped items.
+The map stream operator is the right tool for this:

 let stream = stream::iter(1..=3);